F1Tenth-UCF/Senior-Design-Software/README.md

 ```

 Then, run `pip install -r global_racetrajectory_optimization/requirements.txt` to install the dependencies.

+> If pip is not found, run `sudo apt-get install python3-pip`

 Finally, in `src/Senior-Design-Software/f1tenth_racer/f1tenth_racer/nav2_intermediary.py`, change `OPTIMIZER_PATH` to the full path of the `global_racetrajectory_optimization` repository.